Prostate cancer is a common cancer. It affects the prostate gland, which produces semen and protects the function of sperm.

 Males and anyone who was assigned male at birth should ask their doctor about their risk levels and screening options.

-Doctors do not yet know how transitioning from male to female affects the chances of prostate cancer, but there may be a risk.
-For this reason, anyone who was born with a prostate gland should continue to receive monitoring for prostate cancer.
+Doctors do not yet know how transitioning from male to female affects the chances of prostate cancer, but there

 At what age should I start screening for prostate cancer and how often should I do it?
 Will my insurance cover it?